ICYMI: Pennsylvania Breaks Attendance Record at NFL Draft, Showcases Pittsburgh to Prospective CEOs and Makes Progress on Downtown Revitalization

 Throughout events with CEOs, site selectors, and business professionals over the course of the weekend, Governor Shapiro and his Administration touted Pennsylvania’s booming business climate, the Administration’s work to reduce permitting times, and invest in business friendly programs like Pennsylvania First, while highlighting the strength of the Commonwealth’s workforce to attract even more new investment to the region.

-A full list of projects included in Pittsburgh’s 10-year revitalization plan and a breakdown of the Commonwealth’s investments is available here.
+A full list of projects included in Pittsburgh’s 10-year revitalization plan and a breakdown of the Commonwealth’s investments is available online.

 You can read the full Op-Ed below: